pattonsgirl/CEG2350/Labs/Lab12/README.md

 ## Part 3 - ssh keys

 Without practice, `ssh` connections and authentication just seem like magic.
-Really, it is all about "stuff" being in the right spot.
-The goal of this part is to practice where keys go when you have a pair of keys.
-This is a common task to do when you gain access to a system - put your public key in the `authorized_keys` file in the `.ssh` folder of your account, then connect from your system to the remote system.
+Really, it is all about files and information being in the right spot as defined in rules in configuration files.
+The goal of this part is to practice where keys go when you have a new `ssh` keypair.
+This is a common task to do when you gain access to a system - put your public key in the `authorized_keys` file in the `.ssh` folder of your remote account, then connect from your system to the remote system's account.

 - **Useful commands: `adduser`, `ssh-keygen`, `vim`, `ssh`**

-1. On your AWS instance, create a new user
+1. On your AWS instance, create a user or use the user from Lab 02
-   - In pretend world, this is your company's IT guys making you an account
-2. On your local system, make a new key pair - you choose the name and location.
+2. On your local system - likely in WSL2, make a new key pair - you choose the name and location.
+Change at minimum the default name
-   - In pretend world, this is you making your key pair - your private key will only be accessible by you.
-The public key is shared with accounts on systems you have access to.
-     - Also note, normally you would either need to send IT your public key OR they would generate the key, and send you the private key.
-3. Put the public key of the key pair you just made in the new user's `~/.ssh/authorized_keys` file on the AWS instance
+3. Put the public key of the key pair you created locally in the user's `~/.ssh/authorized_keys` file on the AWS instance
-   - You have now set up SSH authentication to your account on (pretend) the new system!
-4. From your local system, `ssh` in to the AWS instance using the new user's username and the private key you generated.
+4. From your local system - likely in WSL2, `ssh` in to the AWS instance using the user's username and the private key of the keypair you created.
    - And now (in pretend world) you would rinse and repeat for all systems you'll have an account on.
 Your `~/.ssh/config` file will be handy here as you collect dozens of systems that you have access to.
-Setting up what private key goes to what system and what that system's IP / hostname is so you don't have to keep it all in your head.
+This will let you set which private key goes to what system and what that system's IP / hostname is so you don't have to keep it all in your head.

 - **Resources**
 - I do this manually, but there are some neat command shortcuts to explore